Contact

 Service area covered

 Permitting authority in the United States rests with local jurisdictions — typically county or municipal building departments — that adopt and amend model codes including the IBC and IRC.
-The directory references these jurisdictional structures but does not replicate or replace official permit records.
+The provider network references these jurisdictional structures but does not replicate or replace official permit records.
 For permit verification, the authoritative source is the issuing jurisdiction's building department.

 What to include in your message